Graph enumeration for moduli spaces of curves and maps: -fixed stable maps

-\begin{rem} By expanding the definition of the groupoid $\cat{\Gamma}_{X, \beta}$ to allow for contractions of edges in the graph morphism $G \to G_X$, one could give a formula for $\cat{\overline{a}}_{X, \beta}^{\C^\star}$ as a function of the power series $\cat{a}$, and then recover Theorem \ref{thm:all_graphs} as a special case of the resulting formula by taking $X = \Spec \C$.
+\begin{exmp} When $X = \P^r$, we have $H_2(X;\Z) \cong \Z \cdot [L]$ where $[L]$ is the class of a line; thus $\beta$ is determined by an integer $d$.
+In this case the torus-fixed graph $G_{\P^{r}}$ is the complete graph with vertex set $(\P^r)^{\C^{\star}}$, and a graph homomorphism from an arbitrary graph $G$ to $G_{\P^r}$ is determined by an $(r +1)$-coloring of $G$.
+Graphs in the groupoid $\cat{\Gamma}_{\P^r, d}$ can have at most $d + 1$ vertices and at most $d$ edges.
+See Figure \ref{fig:stable_map_exmp} for the calculation of the generating function $\overline{\cat{a}}^{\C^\star}_{\P^r, 3}$ for degree $3$ torus-fixed stable maps to $\P^r$, and Tables \ref{table:stable_maps_no_markings} and \ref{table:degree3-frob-chars} for sample calculations. \end{exmp} \begin{rem} By expanding the definition of the groupoid $\cat{\Gamma}_{X, \beta}$ to allow for contractions of edges in the graph morphism $G \to G_X$, one could give a formula for $\cat{\overline{a}}_{X, \beta}^{\C^\star}$ as a function of the power series $\cat{a}$, and then recover Theorem \ref{thm:all_graphs} as a special case of the resulting formula by taking $X = \Spec \C$.
 For ease of exposition, we do not work this out here, and note that plugging Theorem \ref{thm:all_graphs} into Theorem \ref{thm:torus_fixed_all_graphs} gives a formula for $\cat{\overline{a}}_{X, \beta}^{\C^\star}$ in terms of $\cat{a}$. \end{rem}